ranjiewwen/TF_NIMA/README.md

 ## Coming soon optimization

 - from tensorboard curve it maybe overfit ,but predict scores it looks normal, i am confused.
-- i will contimue optimazation this project , maybe you can also give me some adivese! thanks!
+- maybe there has some bug in the code ,but i will contimue optimazation this project.
+- if you have any questions or some adivise!  please make issue on this project. thanks!